 I’m just being fussy by listing this as a flaw and honestly, I didn’t mind a single bit that Innisfree Gel Liner requires a sharpener whenever the tip gets blunt.
 It isn’t a major inconvenience since sharpening is only required every few weeks or months (I’ve yet to sharpen it since buying it months ago).

-I’m listing this here so that you are aware that there are gel liners out there that doesn’t require sharpening or a separate sharpener, e.g. Clio Gelpresso Gel Liner.
+I’m listing this here so that you are aware that there are gel liners out there that don’t require sharpening or a separate sharpener, e.g. Clio Gelpresso Gel Liner.

 3. Pencil gets dirty